Race Around the World: Season 3 (2026)

+Controversies

+Gina Rinehart reference

+During her film "A Very Relaxing Video", contestant Kate McGuiness portrayed a fictional scenario that involved a violent attack on Australian mining magnate Gina Rinehart.
+On July 23, Hancock Prospecting demanded the immediate removal of the video, a public apology, and a comprehensive investigation.
+On July 30, McGuiness issued an apology.
+On July 31, Hancock sent legal letters to the ABC Board who referred the film to the independent ABC Ombudsman.

 Legacy

 Although receiving fairly high ratings for its timeslot, Race Around the World was a considerable logistical and financial drain on the publicly funded ABC.
 In 2000, the series, now entitled Race Around Oz, was restricted to the Australian continent because it was the Olympic year and the producers wished to focus on Australia.

 A youth-oriented program titled Race Around the Corner was produced by ABC Children's Unit with students (14–16 years of age) making low-budget local productions in the same style as Race Around the World.

-Host Richard Fidler later became a radio presenter and host of the popular Conversations radio show and podcast.
+Host Richard Fidler later became a radio presenter and host of the Conversations radio show and podcast.

 Most of the racers from the series went on to pursue careers in media and film-making: